Origen-SDK/origen_app_generators/README.md

 and run `origen -v` to verify that it can boot.
 At this point you can further interact with the application in the normal way to test out anything else.

-During the creation of a new generator you will likely run it many times as you go through the process of modifying the generator and then observing the new output.
+During the creation of a new generator, you will likely repeat this many times as you go through the process of modifying the generator and then observing the new output.
 To make this easier, a system is built in that allows you to automate the answers to the questions that are given to the user when creating a new application.